Aurecima Compare logo

 Buying on speed claims alone

-Many buyers focus too hard on peak speed numbers and too little on capacity, budget fit, and whether they will notice the difference in normal use.
+Many buyers focus too hard on peak speed figures and too little on capacity, budget fit, and whether they will feel the step-up in daily use.

 Choosing too little storage